-Many women experience fast and sustained weight loss on the keto diet and many do not.
-When it comes to losing weight there are no magic formulas, no one-fits-all solutions.
-As you strive to reach your goal weight, it is likely that you will have to do some fine-tuning and experimenting.
+Many women experience fast and sustained weight loss on the keto diet, and many do not.
+When it comes to losing weight, there are no magic formulas, no one-fits-all solutions.
+As you strive to reach your goal weight, you will likely have to do some fine-tuning and experimenting.
 The purpose of this post is to help you do just that if you want to lose weight on the keto diet but are not getting the results you were hoping to achieve.

 Why You Are Not Losing Weight on Keto